 Dawn Bonnell is the Vice Provost for Research at the University of Pennsylvania.
 In this capacity Dr. Bonnell shapes policy and advances administrative initiatives for the University’s $900+ million research enterprise as well as plays a leadership role in strategic planning for research and administers the development of new research facilities.
 She also helps to oversee campus-wide research planning efforts, linkages between the University and industry, and the transfer of technologies from University laboratories to the public sector.
 In addition, she governs the research activities of Provostial Centers and Institutes, particularly those involving interdisciplinary collaboration.

-Dr. Bonnell is Trustee Professor of Materials Science and Engineering and a member of the Bioengineering Graduate Group in the School of Engineering and Applied Science.
+Dr. Bonnell is Henry Robinson Towne Professor of Engineering and Applied Science and a member of the Bioengineering Graduate Group in the School of Engineering and Applied Science.
 In 2004, she became the founding director of the Nano/Bio Interface Center – created through an initial $11.4 million grant from the National Science Foundation – which brings together researchers across Penn’s Schools to study the intersections of technology and biology at the nanoscale or molecular level.
 In this role she demonstrated leadership integrating knowledge across campus, working with a wide range of departments and colleagues to advance Penn’s distinction in scientific research and interdisciplinary education.